04 Advanced Styling

 Red

-Multiple Y-Axes
+Multiple Y-axes

-1. Add an override for the series
+1. Add an override for the data series

-2. Add Axis > Placement property
+2. Add the Axis > Placement property

 3. Select Right